Naparima College: Campus

 The structure that replaced the Grant Memorial Building is referred to as the "Grant's Memorial Wing" or the "new Grant building".
 Almost twice as large as the old building, it consists of two levels and a basement area (at the western end).
 It possesses a number of classrooms, Conference, Geography, Business, Language, Art, and Science Demonstration Rooms as well as an "Intelligent Classroom" and Scout Den.

 Directly adjacent to the Grant's Memorial Wing and connected via a pedestrian bridge is the Science laboratory building.
 Consisting of two levels, it contains a Chemistry laboratory on the first floor and Biology and Physics laboratories on the second floor.

 Neighboring the laboratory building and connected by corridors on the second floor is another section which houses the library.
 Having undergone various remodeling sessions in the past few years, its design as of 2012 is the most effective for research and study purposes.
 The availability of its service characteristics means that the library can be considered to be a hybrid of both a reference and a lending library, albeit at a smaller scale for the institution.
-It possesses its own library staff, archives, Internet access as well as book rental and (magnetic card based) photocopying services.
+It has its own library staff, archives, Internet access as well as book rental and (magnetic card based) photocopying services.

-Students at the Form 6 level are allowed unlimited access to the library throughout a regular school day while students of lower forms must seek administrative permission for the use of its services at any time other than the luncheon and recess periods.